Please check out the Initial Setup page, and follow the instructions.

-Nothing special is required, however, it is best practice to use good passwords, i.e. for your WiFi and your Embassy.
+Nothing special is required, however, it is best practice to use good passwords, i.e. for your WiFi and your server.
 Here’s a comic explaining how to make strong passwords, simply.
 Bitwarden clients also all contain feature-rich password generation tools.

-Embassy is designed to work as simply as possible, for as many as possible, while providing the ability to self-host in a private manner.
-If you have an agressive or custom firewall, or other custom network settings, there is a good chance that addtional configuration may be necessary.
+StartOS is designed to work as simply as possible, for as many as possible, while providing the ability to host in a private manner.
+If you have an aggressive or custom firewall, or other custom network settings, there is a good chance that addtional configuration may be necessary.
 We will continue to learn about custom networking issues, update our docs with resources, and help in the Community Channels to the best of our ability.

-While this is possible, it adds complexity, which may lead to problems.
+Yes, this is possible, but it adds complexity, which may lead to problems.
 You will need to understand the setup of your router/VPN and how it supports (or doesn’t support) Tor/LAN connections.

-If you are having trouble with this, you might consider letting Embassy out “in the clear,” since all services are accessible over the Tor network, offering a high level of privacy.
+If you are having trouble with this, you might consider letting your server out “in the clear,” since all services are accessible over the Tor network, offering a high level of privacy.
 Obviously, Start9 cannot support every variation of router and network.